 The Statewide Custom Clean Heat Program Savings Calculator is an Excel-based tool that has been developed to assist Participating Contractors applying to the NYS Clean Heat Program with calculating energy savings and incentives for several different types of heat pump technologies.
-Refer to the Statewide Custom Clean Heat Program Savings Calculator user guide67 for an updated list of relevant technologies whose savings and incentives can be calculated using the Clean Heat Calculator.
+Refer to the <a href="Statewide Custom Clean Heat Program Savings Calculator user guide Statewide Custom Clean Heat Program Savings Calculator user guide For an updated list of relevant technologies whose savings and incentives can be calculated using the Clean Heat Calculator.